-Ayurvedic formulations in the form Lotions and Creams do not have water in them, therefore they appear to be thick in consistency.
-The base is generally oil in which herbs are infused for maximum potency and beeswax.
+Another important thing to remember is that Ayurvedic formulations such as creams and lotions do not have water in them, therefore they appear to be thick in consistency.
+The base is generally oil and beeswax in which herbs are infused for maximum potency.
 The importance of this is that they should be viewed as concentrates and can be made lighter on application by using wet fingertips to massage them in.
-Massaging the cream or lotion helps the skin to absorb the goodness and impart the benefits

-Some herbs have strong colours like turmeric, red sandalwood, maniishta (madder), saffron, Products made to traditional formulations will reflect the herbs used in them.
-The same will apply to scent.
+Massaging the cream or lotion helps the skin to absorb the goodness and impart the benefits.
+Some herbs have strong colours like turmeric, red sandalwood, manjishta (madder), saffron.
+Products made to traditional formulations will reflect the herbs used in them as well as their aromas.